ShivamRaje/Worker-Data-Maintaining-Website-/README.md

   <h1>Worker Data Maintaining Website.</h1>

-  <p>A web-based project designed to help manage worker data efficiently.
+  <p>A web-based project designed to help manage worker data efficiently..
 This application allows workers to upload their information and enables admins to search and delete outdated records easily..</p>

   <h2>Features</h2>
   <ul>